Chad Blount: ARCA career

-Blount has won 8 ARCA races in his racing career.
+Blount has won eight ARCA races in his racing career.
 His best season came in 2002 in the No. 77 Dodge for Braun Racing.
-He finished 2nd in points with four wins, fourteen top 10s, and five poles.
+He finished second in points with four wins, fourteen top-tens, and five poles.
 His most recent appearance in the series came in 2008 at Nashville Superspeedway in the No. 30 Dodge for Jones Group Racing.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)